Career Growth and Strategy Skills Development and Lifelong Learning

 The Problem with How We Think About Strategy

 The current way we try to teach strategic thinking has a basic design flaw.
 Most workers believe in the "Boss's Toolbox" lie—the wrong idea that strategy is just a special collection of methods or past examples you only get access to after a promotion or a special degree.
-By treating strategy as information to hold onto instead of a way to approach your daily job, you are holding yourself back.
+Treating strategy as information to hold onto, rather than a way to approach your daily job, holds you back.
 You are basically waiting for someone to tell you it's okay to think, while you are stuck just doing the work.

 This is a bad situation caused by company roadblocks.
 Modern companies are set up to reward being very good at small, specific jobs, praising you for hitting short-term targets while ignoring the bigger picture.
 This creates "Doing Mode Brain," where you are actually paid to ignore the main purpose.
 By the time you get a job that requires real foresight, you've forgotten how to put information together.
 You have built up a huge amount of career debt that is about to cost you everything.